SU_B_02

 [i] For your basic values?

-[r] Yes to my basic values.
+[r] Yes for my basic values.

-[r] Hmm hm [affirmative].
+[r] Hmm Hm [affirmed].

-[i] […] because every child, on the evening before going to bed […]
+[i] […] Because every child, on Evening before going to bed […]

 [i] I just asked the question,